 \section{Application: quadratic differentials as stability conditions}

 In this section, we apply the construction of hearts from positive arc system kits to prove the correspondence between quadratic differentials and stability conditions.
-For this, we first relate the action of flip equivalences on objects from arcs, see \Cref{prop:flipeq} and \Cref{lem:tilt}, with the process of simple tilting (cf. \Cref{app:tame}).
-This yields an isomorphism between the exchange graphs of S-graphs and hearts.
+For this, we use \Cref{thm:tilt=flip}, which essentially states that the flip equivalence from \Cref{prop:flipeq} acts on the corresponding arc system as a simple tilt.
+This leads to an isomorphism between the exchange graphs of S-graphs and hearts.
 We then follow the strategy of \cite{BS,BMQS} to obtain an isomorphism between the complex manifolds of quadratic differentials and stability conditions.
-Note that our setting is slightly more general than the one in \cite{BMQS}, in that we allow for exponential singularities of quadratic differentials, which correspond to the boundary vertices of the S-graphs.
+Note that our setting is more general than the one in \cite{BMQS}, in that we allow simple poles, double poles, and exponential singularities of quadratic differentials (which correspond to the boundary vertices of the S-graphs).